NCU-CC/tutorial/Chapter1/HTTP-BASIC.md

 HTTP ( Hyper Text Transfer Protocol ) is a protocol to request and response between client / server

-From the apllication's point of view :
+From the application's point of view :

 HTTP request contains fields of `METHOD`, `URL`, `HEADER`, `BODY`